Padhma/Front-End-Web-Developer-Nanodegree-Projects/README.md

 * The js/app.js file contains the necessary functions for the application.
 * A new test suite is written in the jasmine/spec/feedreader.js file.

+## Part 3 - Explore JS - Objects, Tools, Testing

+### Project 5 - Restaurant Review Application
+#### Description:
+In this Project an application was provided, which was converted into a fully responsive web application and service worker cache feature was implemented to make it available for offline use and some accessibility features.

+#### How to Run this application?
+1. Download the Zip file or clone it in your local.
+2. Inside the cloned folder, start up a simple HTTP server to serve up the site files on your local computer.
+Python has some simple tools to do this, and you don't even need to know Python.
+For most people, it's already installed on your computer.

+In a terminal, check the version of Python you have: `python -V`.
+If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
+For Python 3.x, you can use `python3 -m http.server 8000`.
+If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

+3. With your server running, visit the site: `http://localhost:8000`, and explore the app.

+#### Leaflet.js and Mapbox:
+This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
+You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
+Mapbox is free to use, and does not require any payment information.

+#### Note about ES6
+Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.